-Figure 12.
-HyPR 3000 solar input port
+Figure 7.
+HyPR 3000 solar input port located on front side

 Power Scavenging Port

 Connect unregulated DC power ranging from 9 to 36 VDC to this 4-pin bayonet connector.
 Power between these voltages is converted to 28.3 VDC and applied to the DC bus to charge batteries or support small loads.
 Power input is limited to 150 W. Power output is limited to 100 W. Custom cables may be required.
 Pins A and C are the current conductors, pins B & D are unused.